Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The median taxpayer income in Moonee Beach is $42,981, with an average of $54,279, based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average median income of $52,390 and average income of $65,215 in Rest of NSW.
-By September 2025, estimated median and average incomes would be approximately $46,789 and $59,088 respectively, accounting for an 8.86% increase since financial year 2023.
-According to Census 2021 income data, Moonee Beach's household, family, and personal incomes fall around the 53rd percentile nationally.
-Income distribution shows that 34.3% of residents (852 people) earn between $1,500 and $2,999 annually, mirroring the broader area where 29.9% occupy this range.
-After housing costs, 85.4% of income remains for other expenses.
-The SEIFA income ranking places Moonee Beach in the 6th decile.
+The median taxpayer income in Moonee Beach suburb is $42,981, and the average is $54,279, based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, with Regional NSW having a median income of $52,390 and an average income of $65,215.
+By September 2025, estimated incomes would be approximately $46,789 (median) and $59,088 (average), accounting for the Wage Price Index growth of 8.86% since financial year 2023.
+According to Census 2021 income data, Moonee Beach's household, family, and personal incomes are around the 53rd percentile nationally.
+The income distribution shows that the $1,500 - 2,999 bracket is dominant, with 34.3% of residents (852 people) falling within this range, similar to the broader area where 29.9% occupy this range.
+After housing expenses, 85.4% of income remains for other expenditures, and Moonee Beach's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income